Pope condemns Pakistan bombing as act of hate and war

-CAGLIARI, Sardinia Pope Francis on Sunday condemned a blast at a church in Pakistan that killed at least 78 people as an act of "hatred and war".
+CAGLIARI, Sardinia, Sept 22 Pope Francis on Sunday condemned a blast at a church in Pakistan that killed at least 78 people as an act of "hatred and war".

 "Today, in Pakistan, because of a wrong choice, a decision of hatred, of war, there was an attack in which 70 people died.
 This choice cannot stand.
 It serves nothing.
 Only the path of peace can build a better world," he said in unprepared remarks at the end of a one-day trip to the city of Cagliari on the Italian island of Sardinia.